constructorlabs/git-remote/README.md

 Example project for working with remote git repos.

 Example change made to remote git repo.
+More changes made